The Principles of Planning and Implementing Microservices

 REST follows the HATEOAS principles (Hypermedia As The Engine Of Application State) that apply links to other resources as part of the response.
 It enhances the API self-discoverability by allowing the client to use these links in future requests.

-Another drawback can happen when using REST response adversely when returning more information than needed or deserializing all the underlying objects as they are represented in the data layer, which means not using the capability of abstracting the data model.
+Another drawback can happen when using REST response adversely when returning more information than needed or deserializing all the underlying objects as they are represented in the data layer, which means not using abstracting the data model.
 Lastly, REST doesn’t allow generating client stubs easily, as opposed to RPC.
 Meaning the client has to build this stub if needed.

 The client defines fields and hierarchies for querying the server, so the client’s business logic should be familiar with its need.
 With that, the client can receive more information with fewer requests.
 Receiving the same information in REST requires several GET requests along with combining them on the client-side.
 Therefore, GraphQL is more efficient by saving network requests.